EliotKhachi/publicZk/202312092003/README.md

 # Model-Based Systems Engineering MVPs

 ## Background
-* What is Model-Based Systems Engineering (MBSE) and what value does it provide?
-[What is Model-Based Systems Engineering? ](../202110052023)
+* What is Model-Based Systems Engineering (MBSE) and what value does it provide? [[What is Model-Based Systems Engineering? ](../202110052023)]
-* When I say "model", I'm referring to a digital representation of a system [[What is a System ](../202110032156)].
-You can picture a graph database with nodes and edges.
-A block diagram is one *view* of the model (a subsection of that graph).
-The model and views of it can be encoded as XML, JSON, or SysML files.
+* A "model" is a digital representation of a system [[What is a System](../202110032156)].
+In the backend, the model is stored in a NoSQL database.
+The model cannot be shown all at once; therefore, in the front-end, there are various "views" of the model.
+Each view is encoded as an XML/JSON/SysML file and has a graphical representation, kinda like a [block diagram](https://en.wikipedia.org/wiki/Block_diagram).
+Only in MBSE, the language used to describe a system, SysML, is much more expressive than block diagrams [[What is SysML?](../202110032315)].

 ## Example of a SysML File and Model View
 ![image](https://www.eliotkhachi.dev/resources/zettel-images/Sun_Dec_10_11:47:55_AM_PST_2023.png)